Старший технічний радник, керівник напрямку фінансування та економіки охорони здоров’я/ Technical Advisor, Health Financing/Health Economics

 - Contribute to capacity assessment of the team, developing and implementing performance improvement plans and on-the-job-training where appropriate

-- Master’s degree or higher in public health, public policy, health systems, health administration, economics, business administration, social sciences, or similar degree program
+- Master’s degree or higher in economics, public health, public policy, health systems, business administration, or a similar degree program

-- 5+ years of experience providing technical assistance at the national level on issues such as UHC, health financing, governance, health policy, using data for decisionmaking, capacity development of public sector, sustainability, planning, and leadership.
+- 5+ years of experience providing technical assistance at the national level on UHC, health financing, governance, health policy, using data for decisionmaking, capacity development of public sector, sustainability, planning, and leadership.

 - Experience implementing programs and providing technical assistance at the national and subnational levels in Eastern Europe and/or OECD